Tauromachian/translations-manager/README.md

 Project build to handle translations.
 Self host this thing if you like it.
 Maybe I'll do my own hosting solution.

+Take a look at the [demo](https://translations-manager.jose-garcia.net/) to see how it is going.

 ## Tech Stack

 - [Deno](https://deno.land/)